Who we are

-- Dr. Orlaigh Quinn, Secretary General, Department of Jobs, Enterprise and Innovation.
+- Dr. Orlaigh Quinn, Secretary General, Department Enterprise, Trade and Employment.

-- John McKeon, Secretary General, Department of Social Protection.
+- John McKeon, Secretary General, Department of Employment Affairs and Social Protection.

 - Patricia Coleman, Assistant Secretary General, Department of Public Expenditure and Reform.

 - William Beausang, Assistant Secretary, Department of Further and Higher Education, Research, Innovation and Science

 - Andrew Brownlee, CEO, SOLAS.